 Accrued expenses tend to be extremely short-term, so they are recorded within the current liabilities section of the balance sheet.
 Here are examples of accrued expenses and the accounts in which you would record them:

 - Interest accrual is recorded with a credit to the interest payable account

 - Payroll tax accrual is recorded with a credit to the payroll taxes payable account

 - Wage accrual is recorded with a credit to the wages payable account

 A less common accrual is for revenue.
-You record accrued revenue when you have earned revenues from a customer, but have not yet billed the customer (once you bill the customer, the sale is recorded through the billing module in your accounting software).
+Accrued revenue is recorded when you have earned revenues from a customer, but have not yet billed the customer (once the customer is billed, the sale is recorded through the billing module in the accounting software).
 Accrued revenue situations may last for several accounting periods, until the appropriate time to invoice the customer.
 Nonetheless, accrued revenue is characterized as short-term, and so would be recorded within the current assets section of the balance sheet.
 The entry for accrued revenue is typically a credit to the sales account and a debit to an accrued revenue account.
-Do not record any revenue accruals in the accounts receivable account, since that is reserved for trade receivables that are usually posted to the account through the billings module in your accounting software.
+Do not record any revenue accruals in the accounts receivable account, since that is reserved for trade receivables that are usually posted to the account through the billings module in the accounting software.

 You should always create accrual journal entries so that they automatically reverse themselves in the next accounting period.
 Otherwise, there is a strong likelihood that they will remain on the balance sheet long after they should have been removed.

 Auditors will review any accruals on the balance sheet above a certain minimum size, so be sure to maintain detailed supporting documentation containing the reasons why you have recorded them.